'Washington Has Become Much Rougher': Germany Is Still Recalibrating With Trump

 Washington's man in Berlin

 Germany's defense spending has been a key point of contention.
 U.S. Ambassador to Germany Richard Grenell recently accused Berlin of failing to meet its promised commitments under the NATO.
-With Europe's largest economy, Germany plans to increase defense expenditures to more than 1.5 percent of its gross domestic product by 2024, which is below a 2 percent goal agreed on by alliance members over four years ago.
+Germany plans to increase defense expenditures to more than 1.5 percent of its gross domestic product by 2024, which is below a 2 percent goal agreed on by alliance members over four years ago.

 Techau says Berlin slept through Trump's wake-up call.
 "Germany plays a particularly disappointing role.
 It refuses to live up to its defense spending commitments, it does not fully realize how dramatic the strategic shift in Europe is, and its lack of realism starts to worry its allies and neighbors," he says.